Glombs/libertybellenewsletter/_posts/2021-07-26-rattling-along.md

 <p>After finally mooring up we pottered off to look at the following day's problem.
 The M5 was built over the Droitwich Canal when it was no longer navigable, so no consideration for boats was needed.
 When the canal was restored, a culvert was used as passage underneath the motorway.
 The headroom available varies with the water level, so we wanted to check to see what our chances were of progressing further.
 It looked perfectly possible...</p>

-<p>Before setting off the following morning, Tony left early to check again.
-It still looked OK, so we risked it and breezed through.
-Phew.

 <figure>
  <img src="{{site.baseurl}}/image/small/n97/20210509-P1040417.jpg" alt="35" >
  <figcaption>